elifesciences/builder/README.md

 Will list all `builder` tasks found in `src/`.
 These tasks are just Python functions.

+A `master-server` instance must exist before project instances can be brought up.
+[See here](docs/master-server.md) for a walkthrough.

-To launch a project backed by a code repository to AWS, use:
+To launch a project backed by a code repository to AWS:

     $ ./bldr deploy